Product-Led Growth

 - Around 50% of SIM updates made via the dashboard came from this segment.

-Different roles within the same customer organisation used the platform differently.
+In smaller organisations, where C-level was very hands-on, different roles within the same customer used the platform differently.
 Support engineers lived in the SIMs table and Traffic Monitor.
 Software engineers opened single SIM pages directly from links in their own tools.
 CTOs checked network lists and created API keys.
 CEOs updated SIMs themselves more often than any other role.
 Hardware engineers opened the specific SIMs that needed attention, bypassing search entirely.

 These users were not browsing.
 They were operating.
 The interface was a control panel wired into their day-to-day work, not a showcase waiting to be explored.